Skip to main content

 Is Your Teen Ready?

 It varies from person to person.
-The easiest way to find out is to book a simulator lesson, then work with the instructor.
+However, the easiest way to find out is to book a simulator lesson, and then work with the instructor.

 How Instructors Evaluate Readiness

 The instructor evaluates your teen as a pilot — not as a teenager.
-Their performance is measured against the same standard as any student pilot being certified by the federal government.
-The instructor is putting their certificate on the line.
+In other words, their performance is measured against the same standard as any student pilot being certified by the federal government.
+After all, the instructor is putting their certificate on the line.

-Most instructors will give honest feedback early on.
-Signs they will flag:
+So most instructors will give honest feedback early on.
+Here are signs they will flag:

 • Not preparing before flights or not studying